 |Ethereum Classic (ETC)|

-The Ledger Nano X will run you $145, while the Trezor T will run you $189.
+The Ledger Nano X will run you $155, while the Trezor T will run you $320 USD or 320 Euro.
 The reason for the higher Trezor T price is due to the full color touch screen.

-Not only is it much easier to navigate than the Ledger Nano X, but it is potentially less likely to result in a user error.
+Not only is it much easier to navigate than the Ledger Nano X, but also potentially less likely to result in a user error.

 Each wallet does have some unique differences that are hard to see in the picture.

-The TREZOR T and Ledger Nano X both have two physical buttons, while the KeepKey has one.
+The Ledger Nano X has two physical buttons, while the Trezor Model T has a touch screen.

-The Trezor and Ledger devices are a very safe way to store your cryptocurrencies but the Keepkey is probably not that safe anymore.
-However, all three are much better than using normal wallets on your phone or computer.
+The Trezor and Ledger devices are a very safe way to store your cryptocurrencies.

-Still, there are some important differences, the main one being that the Ledger Nano X is based on a dual chip architecture featuring a secure element.
+Still, there are some important differences between the devices.
+The main difference is the Ledger Nano X is based on a dual chip architecture featuring a secure element.

-The Trezor model T support Shamir’s Secret Sharing, which is a way to split up your private key into multiple parts and spread them out, decreasing the chance of catastrophic loss.
-Learn more about this feature in our Trezor Model T review or watch the short video below:
+Another feature offered by Trezor T is its support for Shamir’s Secret Sharing, which is a way to split up your private key into multiple parts and spread them out, decreasing the chance of catastrophic loss.
+Learn more about this feature in our Trezor Model T review.

 The Trezor and Ledger devices are compatible with most multisig software, such as Specter and Caravan.